kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{<note>}}
-If you want Kubernetes to successfully schedule the Pods in this example, you must have existing nodes with the `kubernetes.io/os=linux` label.
+If you want Kubernetes to successfully schedule the Pods in this example, you must have existing nodes with the `topology.kubernetes.io/zone` `antarctica-east1` or `antarctica-west1` label.
 {{</note>}}

 #### Node affinity per scheduling profile